microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Note that any scheme that relies on blobs or other independently fetched data to represent repair data in over-the-wire changesets requires clients to fetch this data before they can apply such incoming changesets.
 This not something that the Fluid runtime currently supports but is a capability needed in the more general case of large inserts.

+### Stepping Stones

+In the short an medium term,
+the following shortcuts may be preferable:
+* Force issuing client to locally store edit and repair data as far back as the undo window
+* Force peers to locally store edit and repair data as far back as the collab window
+* Inline all repair data in changesets

+These keep the format simpler and reduces dependency on functionality and services that do not yet exist.

 ## Possible Improvements